GoogleCloudPlatform/cloud-ops-sandbox/sre-recipes/recipes/configs/README.md

         # Put as many answers to choose from as you need
         - <choice string 1>
         - <choice string 2>
-      # The 0-based index to the correct answer in the `choices` above
+      answer: <The 0-based index to the correct answer in the `choices` above>
-      answer: 9
     # This configures the multiple choice for asking what caused the incident.
     incident_cause:
       choices:
         # Put as many answers to choose from as you need
         - <choice string 1>
         - <choice string 2>
-      # The 0-based index to the correct answer in the `choices` above
+      answer: <The 0-based index to the correct answer in the `choices` above>
-      answer: 1
 ```

 ## Supported SRE Recipe Actions